This Fashion Film Hilariously Imagines Social Media, IRL

 The film takes on how social media is responsible for "blurring the barriers between ordinary and famous."
 This should sound familiar for anyone who's felt intimately involved in a Kardashian's life via Snapchat, say, or affectionately commented on a celeb's #ootd as if it were a close pal's post.
 "Life's one long application," Mahershala Ali says, pointing to a massive wall's worth of floor-to-ceiling paper stacks filled with every email, tweet, like, and comment Harrier's ever posted.
 The film skewers phrases and words that pepper our feeds, captions, and comments across mediums, like "Marry Me," "I'm dead," and "Mom" as a term of endearment.

 The popularity of "Mom" as an affectionate, not-literal term gets cheekily parodied.
-Harrier once called Natasha Lyonne "Mom" in a caption; so suddenly Lyonne actually becomes Harrier's mum.
-After an ebullient, giddy meeting between the two, it all goes downhill, devolving into a fight between Lyonne and Harrier's actual mum.
+Harrier once called Natasha Lyonne "Mom" in a caption; so suddenly Lyonne actually becomes Harrier's mom.
+After an ebullient, giddy meeting between the two, it all goes downhill, devolving into a fight between Lyonne and Harrier's actual mom.

 Check out the witty short below.
 You'll probably never look at your follower count or use "Mom" as a term of endearment in the same way again...